SighvaturSveinsson/FOR-JavaScript/README.md

 }
 /*1*/ alert(foo());
 ```
 #### 7. Í for loopu þarft þú að hafa start point, stop point og end point.
-Ef eitthvað af þessu er ekki virkar loopan ekki.
-The for loop explicitly forces you to define the start point, stop point, and each step of the loop.
+Ef eitthvað af þessu vantar virkar loopan ekki. for-in iterates over the properties of an object. for-of iterates over the values in an iterable, like an array for example.
-The for ... in loop will iterate over inherited properties as well, as long as they are enumerable properties
-for..of is a method, introduced in ES2015, for iterating over "iterable collections".
-These are objects that have a [Symbol.iterator] property.

 #### 8.
 ```javascript